There’s so much to do when moving. Our experts have been through it all and have compiled a list of ways to help manage moving stress.

 Something will probably go wrong.
 Even with all the planning, there will probably be a flat tire the day of the move or an unexpected snowstorm, or an address that doesn’t get changed.
 Get ready to roll with it.
 Flexibility is your friend.

 - Say Goodbye a Little Bit at a Time

 You might want to have one last goodbye party for the house.
-That if fine, but it make sense to say goodbye to friends and neighbors gradually, to ease the pain of the transition.
+That is fine, but it makes sense to say goodbye to friends and neighbors gradually, to ease the pain of the transition.